 Melbourne is a food lovers paradise and just one of the many reasons why I love this city.

 One of the great things about Melbourne is the many neighborhoods who have their own cultural focus, the vibrant markets offering fresh produce, and a bustling CBD.

 It’s almost like you have too many options and don’t know where to start.
 So where do you eat in Melbourne?

 Our visit was a combination of getting suggestions from friends, and just exploring on our own.
 Our focus was not on fine dining, but about value for money and family friendly locations.

-Below are 17 places we enjoyed, plus further down below are some HOT TIPS from our readers.
+Below are 17 places to eat in Melbourne we enjoyed, plus further down below are some HOT TIPS from our readers.

 1. Tiamo – Lygon Street, Carlton